Marco Polo Plaza Cebu: Early years under Anos Fonacier

 The Marco Polo Plaza Cebu was initially known as the Cebu Plaza Hotel.
 The construction of the building began in 1982 and was funded by the Development Bank of the Philippines (DBP) and was initiated by the group of businessman Anos Fonacier.
-His connections with Tourism minister Jose Aspiras enabled Fonacier to secure loans from state finanicial institutions.
+His connections with Tourism minister Jose Aspiras enabled Fonacier to secure loans from state financial institutions.

 The hotel was opened sometime in late 1983 after the Assassination of Ninoy Aquino which preluded a recession in the economy.
 It was managed under the Cebu Plaza Hotel Management Corporation.

 President Ferdinand Marcos Sr. was deposed during the People Power Revolution of February 1986.
 A labor strike was initiated by the National Federation of Labor (NFL) and Kilusang Mayo Uno (KMU) shortly after the event which led to Fonacier's group to cede the management of the hotel to the Philippine Tourism Authority (PTA).
 A strike was held again in late-1986 by NFL-KMU urging the resignation of hotel officials led by general manager Amor Salud.
 The resulting settlement was disputed by another labor group, Cebu Plaza Hotel Employees Union which says the deal did not benefit its members.

 By February 1987, the DBP took over the management of the hotel from the PTA.
 It was also sequestered by the Presidential Commission on Good Government (PCGG) on suspicions that the hotel was actually owned by former president Marcos Sr. and his associates.

 The Cebu Plaza Hotel was classed as a non-performing asset and was given to the Asset Privatization Trust (APT) to sold the hotel to a private investor.
 In June 1987, the hotel underwent bidding and was sold to Hong Kong-based Arab Asia International for $16 million.
 The other bidders were Chan Chak Fu and a company by sugar magnate Antonio Chan.